roseMunyiri/Finance/README.md

 # Finance
-This is a finance app that allows users to check stock prices, purchase, and sell, and view their transactions
+This is a finance app that allows users to check stock prices, purchase, sell, and view their transactions